 - Renters scheduling the use of a lab must be present at all times while their classes are using the facilities, unless other arrangements have been made with computing services.

 The events office has the responsibility and authority for developing a facilities-use fee structure to appropriately compensate Bellevue College for the use of its facilities.
 All cancellations, changes to use agreements, billings, deposits and refunds will be handled in accordance with Bellevue College policy # 6100 – Facilities Use.

 Bellevue College facilities may not be rented to provide an outside entity space and network access to attach their own “lab” computers to the Bellevue College network.
 Those renting Bellevue College facilities may not connect individual non-Bellevue College owned workstation(s) to the Bellevue College network in those labs without the specific prior approval of the director of computing services, or authorized designee.

-The process of configuring the workstation(s) to work appropriately on the network will be identified at the time of the request, and must be completed under the direction of IR technical support personnel.
+The process of configuring the workstation(s) to work appropriately on the network will be identified at the time of the request, and must be completed under the direction of ITS technical support personnel.
 A request for such connectivity must be made sufficiently in advance to provide adequate time to make the appropriate configuration.

 Bellevue College technical support personnel will provide information only and will not support or configure non-Bellevue College equipment.
 No connection in violation of the Bellevue College IT security standard addressing connecting non-Bellevue College equipment to the Bellevue College networks will be allowed.

 Computers cannot work without electrical power.
 Though every precaution has been taken to reinforce the Bellevue College power grid supporting the computer labs, occasionally the campus suffers power outages without warning.
 If a computer loses power, any data that is not saved will be lost.
 Therefore, it behooves each renter using the resources available in the Bellevue College computer labs to save work frequently.
 It cannot be assumed that the computer or the software being used is automatically saving data.